Keyfactor/k8s-orchestrator/README.md

   "CreateStoreIfMissing": "Y"
 }
 ```
 **CreateStoreOnAddIfMissing** - Y/N - Determines, during a Management-Add job, if a certificate store should be created if it does not already exist.
 If set to "N", and the store referenced in the Management-Add job is not found, the job will return an error with a message stating that the store does not exist.
-If set to "Y", the store will be created and the certificate added to the certificate store.  **Default value if missing - N**.
+If set to "Y", the store will be created and the certificate added to the certificate store.  **Default value if missing - Y**.

 ## Certificate Store Types